RasmusOrsoe/NeutrinoReconstructionGNN/README.md

 As mentioned in the torch_geometric documentation (https://pytorch-geometric.readthedocs.io/en/latest/notes/create_dataset.html), the dataset-class is not strictly needed in order for your data to comply with the torch_geometric formalism.
 You can do batching as long as your data is structured as a list of Data-objects.
 This is the route we took and therefore the one we'll explain below.

-To build a single graph you need three things:
+To build a single graph you need two things:
 1) Node Features, called x. x must be structured as [N_nodes,N_node_features]
 2) Edges, called edge_index.
 The edge_index is a torch.tensor containing the information regarding how the graphs are connected.